The Method 1 is to use the

 The majority of the script has the task of collecting system specific information

-and storing that information into environment variables.
+and storing that information into environment variables and then to run the Java command.

-all that is really needed is the final expanded command line.
+In order to configure the Wrapper, all that is really needed is the final Java command line.

 In order to be able to use the above Java command line with the Wrapper,